-Here is information to help live with, vacation near, conserve, and enjoy our native black bear, the only species of bear found in Florida.
+These pages contain information to help live with, vacation near, conserve, and enjoy our native black bear, the only species of bear found in Florida.
 The state’s largest land mammal has come back from just several hundred bears in the 1970s to approximately 4,350 today and is one of Florida’s conservation success stories.
-Find links to more information along the left side of this page.

 What’s going on with bears in Florida?

-Recently completed scientific estimates of black bears in Florida indicate approximately 4,350 bears statewide.
+Recently completed scientific estimates of black bears in Florida (2014 and 2015) indicate approximately 4,350 bears statewide.

 The research was conducted in one study with the University of Kentucky in the South Central Bear Management Unit (BMU) and other studies with the University of Tennessee in the West Panhandle, East Panhandle, North, Central and South BMUs.